Privacy Policy, Cookie Consent Banner, and Multi-State Opt-Out Pages – What Your Website Needs for Data Privacy Compliance

 If you’re looking for examples, we’ve successfully implemented CCPA compliant pages for our clients Fat Shack and Intrepid Benefits.

-How to Implement a CCPA Page
+How to Implement Multi-State Opt-Out Pages

 On Webflow:

-4. Link this page in your footer and privacy policy.
+- Link this page in your footer and privacy policy.

 On Shopify:

-3. In both cases, ensure links are easily accessible in the footer and checkout areas.
+- Ensure links are easily accessible in the footer and checkout areas.

 3. GDPR-Compliant Cookie Consent Banner